x

 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

 Sony’s PlayStation 3 is part of the video game industry’s seventh iteration of home gaming systems.
-It succeeds the PlayStation 2, and the developers at Sony made improvements for the third model by incorporating better processors and hardware to render more complex graphics for games.
-Although the PlayStation 2 could include some online features, it needed a dedicated network card for this, and players had to use a wired connection to facilitate it.
+It succeeded the PlayStation 2, and the developers at Sony made improvements for the third model by incorporating better processors and hardware to render more complex graphics for games.
+Although the PlayStation 2 could include some online features, it needed a dedicated network card, and players had to use a wired connection to facilitate it.

 In contrast, the PS3 included a Wi-Fi adapter at launch, allowing gamers to connect the console to an access point for wireless online gaming.
-Furthermore, this third model in the line of Sony’s home entertainment products featured a large hard drive that could store multiple games and gaming data digitally.
+Furthermore, this third model in Sony’s home entertainment products featured a large hard drive that could store multiple games and gaming data digitally.

 Although official production of the PlayStation 3 stopped slowly over the years, ending entirely once Japan stopped producing the console in 2017, it still has a strong following.

-Some people who still own or use PlayStation 3 consoles wonder if they can boot up and run them even when the hard disk drives are not active inside the cases.
+Some people still own or use PlayStation 3 consoles wonder if they can boot up and run them even when the hard disk drives are inactive inside the cases.
 This is the topic we explore in more detail below.

 Once we dig in, we’ll talk about what can happen to the console if you do remove the drive itself, whether you can swap drives from one unit to another, and if increasing the overall storage size of your drive can also have a positive influence on the console’s ability to run games.